-Extension Number/Name Assignment

-Extension numbers and names are assigned to all extensions.
-The assigned number and name of the other extension are shown on display PTs during intercom calls.
+- Extension Number/Name Assignment Extension numbers and names are assigned to all extensions.
+The assigned number and name of the other extension are shown on display PTs during intercom calls. - DSS Button It is possible to call another extensi

-DSS Button

 It is possible to call another extension by simply pressing the corresponding Direct Station Selection (DSS) button.
 Any flexible button can be customized as a DSS button.